shashank-rana22/Cogo-teams/README.md

 `common` - Directory contains the code like `store, useRequest, form etc...`

-`packages` directory contains the individual services as package.
+`packages` Directory contains the individual services as package.